juftin/lunchable/docs/source/splitlunch.rst

 The goals of this plugin are to support a few things:

 #.
 Auto-Importing of Splitwise Transactions
 #.
-Creation of Splitwise transactions directly from Splitwise
+Creation of Splitwise transactions directly from Lunch Money
 #.
 Syncing of Splitwise Account Balance